Retro-Expert: Collaborative Reasoning for Interpretable Retrosynthesis: Details of KGPO Module

 Our screening strategy was designed to mitigate these data skews.
 First, consistent with prior work, we employed chemical tools (i.e., RDKit) to extract reaction patterns from the training set using a subgraph pattern matching approach.
 All samples were partitioned into five tiers based on their template frequency.
 Subsequently, we performed stratified random sampling: samples were drawn from each frequency-based tier while ensuring that the final selected subset maintained a balanced distribution across reaction types.
 This process yielded a compact and balanced training set comprising 9k samples, providing a more robust data foundation for the model to learn reliable reasoning capabilities.

+For the USPTO-FULL dataset, we applied a similar strategy to obtain a training subset.
+Due to the absence of ground-truth reaction type labels, we conducted stratified random sampling solely based on the frequency of extracted reaction patterns, resulting in a final training set of 80k samples.

-\textbf{Training Configuration.} We employ reinforcement learning via GPRO (Generalized Reinforcement Learning with Policy Optimization) to optimize the reasoning strategy of the LLM (Qwen-7B-Instruct).
+\textbf{Training Configuration.} We employ reinforcement learning via GPRO (Generalized Reinforcement Learning with Policy Optimization) to optimize the reasoning strategy of the LLM (Qwen2.5-7B-Instruct).
 To ensure training stability while promoting deep deliberation and exploration, the core hyperparameters are configured as follows: $\text{train\_epochs}$=2, $\text{max\_completion\_length}$=8192, $\text{temperature}$=0.7, $\beta$=0.001.

-\textbf{Composite Reward Function.} This function is designed to evaluate the complete decision-making process from the reasoning path to the final prediction.
+\textbf{Reward Model.} This reward model is designed to evaluate the complete decision-making process from the reasoning path to the final prediction.

-It comprises distinct intermediate rewards ($r_1$, $r_2$, $r_3$) corresponding to three sub-tasks: reaction type prediction, reaction center localization, and reactant prediction, respectively.
-Additionally, $r_{\text{reactant}}$ provides the final reward for the correctness of predicted reactants, while $r_{\text{format}}$ incentivizes strict adherence to the specified output structure: \texttt{<think>...</think><answer>...</answer>}.
-The corresponding weighting coefficients are set as $\alpha_1 = 1.5$, $\alpha_2 = 1.0$, and $\alpha_3 = 0.2$.
+The reaction-related module ($r_{react}$)'s reward comprises distinct intermediate rewards ($r_1$, $r_2$, $r_3$) corresponding to three sub-tasks: reaction type prediction, reaction center localization, and reactant prediction, respectively.
+Additionally, the reward of the basic module ($r_{base}$) consists of two components: $r_{\text{ans}}$ provides the final reward for the correctness of predicted reactants, while $r_{\text{fmt}}$ incentivizes strict adherence to the specified output structure: \texttt{<think>...</think><answer>...</answer>}.
+The corresponding weighting coefficients are set as $\lambda_1 = 1.5$, $\lambda_2 = 2.0$, and $\lambda_3 = 1.0$.